timwie/aio-overpass/README.md

   - [Shapely] geometries for manipulation and analysis
   - [GeoJSON] exports
   - Simplified querying and processing of public transportation routes

+### Design Goals
+- A small and stable set of core functionality.
+- Good defaults for queries and retrying.
+- Room for extensions that simplify querying and/or processing of spatial data in specific problem domains.
+- Sensible and spec-compliant GeoJSON exports for all objects that represent spatial features.
+- Detailed documentation that supplements learning about OSM and the Overpass API.

 <br>